Physer/physer.github.io/_posts/2025-07-04-auth0-role-based-auth-aspnet.md

 When using Auth0 as your identity management solution in ASP.NET Core applications, you might want to assign roles to users in Auth0 and propagate those to your ASP.NET Core application.
 This blog post explains how to set-up your Auth0 tenant so that ASP.NET Core will be able to automatically capture the roles onto the [.NET claims-based identity](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims?view=net-9.0) so you can create role-based policies.

 > Disclaimer: This blog post is _not_ sponsored or supported by Auth0 in any way.
-Everything I mention about Auth0 and ASP.NET Core is my own opinion and experience and does not reflect the Auth0 community.
+Everything I mention about Auth0 and ASP.NET Core is my own opinion and experience and does not reflect the Auth0 or .NET communities.

 ## Setting up our ASP.NET Core project